declare-lab/tango/README.md

   year={2023}
 }
 ```
+## Limitations
+TANGO is not always able to finely control its generations over textual control prompts as it is trained only on the small AudioCaps dataset.
+For example, the generations from TANGO for prompts Chopping tomatoes on a wooden table and Chopping potatoes on a metal table are very similar.
+Chopping vegetables on a table also produces similar audio samples.
+Training text-to-audio generation models on larger datasets is thus required for the model to learn the composition of textual concepts and varied text-audio mappings.
+In the future, we plan to improve TANGO by training it on larger datasets and enhancing its compositional and controllable generation ability.

 ## Acknowledgement
 We borrow the code in `audioldm` and `audioldm_eval` from the [AudioLDM](https://github.com/haoheliu/AudioLDM) [repositories](https://github.com/haoheliu/audioldm_eval).
 We thank the AudioLDM team for open-sourcing their code.